lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/contact-me.rst

 ..  container:: justify

-    You can support the project, either financially by registering on |patreon|
+    You can support the project financially by registering on |patreon|
     or by donating on |tipeee|.
-You can also contribute by sending me feedback from the tutorial by `email`_, or by reporting any error that you encounter.
+You can also contribute by sending me feedback from the tutorial by `email`_.

 .. |patreon| raw:: html